 If you haven’t gotten through recovery yet, it’s time to seek addiction treatment.
 At Renassaince Recovery, we offer a variety of therapy and treatment programs to help you overcome your addiction.
 These options include:

-To learn more about how to repair broken relationships in recovery, or to enroll in our programs, call [Direct].
+To learn more about how to repair broken relationships in recovery, or to enroll in our programs, call our addiction hotline today.